stormpath/stormpath-documentation/source/002_setup.rst

 1. First, go to `https://api.stormpath.com/register <https://api.stormpath.com/register>`_ and complete the form.
 2. You will receive a confirmation email with an activation link.
 3. Once you click the link, Stormpath will create a Stormpath Account along with a Tenant.
-Your Tenant name will be a unique pair of two randomly-generated words separated by a hyphen (i.e. "iron-troop").
+Your Tenant name will be a unique pair of two randomly-generated words separated by a hyphen (e.g. "iron-troop").

 .. note::